-- cough, with or without blood
+- a cough, with or without blood

-- swelling in ankles and/or feet
+- swelling in the ankles or feet

 - respiratory infections

-- plum-colored cheeks
+- pinkish or purplish cheeks

-If mitral valve stenosis is severe, you may feel your heart fluttering or beating rapidly.
+- If mitral valve stenosis is severe, you may feel your heart fluttering or beating rapidly.

-Rarely, you may feel discomfort in your chest.
+In rare instances, you may feel discomfort in your chest.
 Your chest might feel tight or constricted, or you may feel pain that radiates outward from your chest.

 In some cases, mitral valve stenosis may not cause any symptoms, or the symptoms may appear only during exercise.
 You might develop symptoms when your body undergoes stress such as during an infection or pregnancy.